dgreisen/u2db/html-docs/index.rst

 on to different databases, and sync between all of them.

 The API for U1DB looks similar across all different implementations.
-This API is described below.
+This API is described at :ref:`high-level-api`.
 To actually use U1DB you'll need an implementation; a version of U1DB made available on your choice of platform, in your choice of language, and on your choice of backend database.

-If you're interested in using U1DB in an application, look at this API first, and then choose an implementation and read about exactly how the U1DB API is made available in that implementation.
+If you're interested in using U1DB in an application, look at :ref:`high-level-api` first, and then choose one of the :ref:`implementations` and read about exactly how the U1DB API is made available in that implementation.
+Get going quickly with the :ref:`quickstart` guide.

-If you're interested in hacking on U1DB itself, read about the rules for U1DB and the reference implementation.
+If you're interested in hacking on U1DB itself, read about the rules for U1DB and :ref:`reference-implementation`.

 .. toctree::
    :maxdepth: 1

+   quickstart
    high-level-api
    reference-implementation
    conflicts

+.. _implementations:

 Implementations
 ===============